 (If you travel a lot within Europe, check out the smaller 19-inch version of this bag, which complies with most international carry-on size restrictions.)

-Charging for carry-on bags is unfortunately becoming the industry standard for many airlines, but so far you're still allowed to bring a “personal item” onboard for free!
+Charging for carry-on bags is unfortunately becoming the industry standard for many international airlines (especially the budget ones), but so far you're still allowed to bring a “personal item” onboard for free!
 Usually this means a small backpack, tote, or handbag that can fit under the seat in front of you.

 I've tried out a lot of different personal-item-complying bags over the years, and these are my current favorites: